Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Within the 5 attributes, each character has one Flaw and one Focus.
 A character's Flaw is their glaring weakness—the quality that holds them back from being the perfect adventurer.
-And oppositely, a character's Focus is their greatest power—the quality that makes them a master of their class.
+Conversely, a character's Focus is their greatest power—the quality that makes them a master of their class.

 ## 2.2 Skills